Roland TR-909: Sounds and features

-The 909 features a sequencer that can chain up to 96 patterns into songs of up to 896 measures, and offers controls including shuffle and flam.
-Users can add accents to beats.
-The 909 was the first Roland drum machine to use MIDI, allowing it to synchronize with other MIDI devices, or to allow sounds to be triggered by an external MIDI controller for wider dynamic range.
+The 909 was the first Roland drum machine to use MIDI, allowing it to synchronize with other MIDI devices, or for sounds to be triggered by an external MIDI controller for wider dynamic range.
 Older Roland machines can be synchronized via its DIN sync port.
+Roland changed elements of the 909 in later revisions, correcting problems and adjusting sounds.
+Some users modify their machines to match sounds from earlier revisions.